danielsnick3/linked-blog-starter-md/Nagoblin.md

+Traits

+Deadly

+Improved combo

+Isolation

+Has 15 walk speed and uses specials to move around

 Domain Expansion: Bloodsucking universe

+At the beginning of each creature's turn they take 1d3 bleed damage

 Snap: If this creature finishes a combo with a special move, all creatures are violently snapped to another part of the domain expansion.